xSlOom/xatBotstat/README.md

 This allows you to set a new status.
 Note: You cannot set a name and a status in same time.

+> sendToXat()

+This will send the current data set to the botstat API.

 ## Errors

 As every apis in the world, they often return errors when something went wrong.
 The error code is often at the beginnig of the error message.